Yuvabharathi Public School: Awards and recognition

 Mr. Anand Jeyasingh, the ATL in-charge teacher of Yuvabharathi Public School, joined the ATL Wall of Fame in 2020 for his efforts in encouraging students to build a surveillance system.
 Yuvabharathi Public School got featured on ATL Wall of fame in 2021 for winning multiple titles in coding excellence.

 In 2018, Careers360 studied 9000 schools and rated them based on quantifiable parameters like infrastructure, faculty, students, final results, etc. Yuvabharathi Public School gained an AAAA rating (Standing: Best School) among the 3000 schools rated regarding learning outcomes.

+The ATL Marathon is the flagship innovation challenge of the Atal Innovation Mission.
+As part of the challenge, schools are required to identify community problems and develop innovative solutions through working prototypes.